The Path More Travelled

 - Artikel merken

-In The Path More Travelled, acclaimed geographer and travel writer Nicholas Crane explores the hidden history of this coast-to-coast web, from prehistoric routeways walked by European migrants 12,000 years ago to pilgrim ways and coffin roads, turnpikes, towpaths and city pavements.
+In The Path More Travelled, acclaimed geographer and travel writer Nicholas Crane explores the hidden history of Britain's coast-to-coast web, from prehistoric routeways walked by European migrants 12,000 years ago to pilgrim ways and coffin roads, turnpikes, towpaths and city pavements.
 We discover how land-grabbing Norman barons began the enclosure of our countryside, and how our beloved national parks and long-distance trails emerged from the ashes of two world wars.

 Along the way, Crane takes the reader on some of his most memorable walks: along the Hadrian's Wall Path, into the icy Cairngorms and to the banks of the Severn where he discovers footprints from over 7,000 years ago.
-The Path More Travelled is a passionate ode to walking, and a call to rediscover and protect the lifeblood of our landscapes.
+The Path More Travelled is a passionate ode to walking - and a call to rediscover and protect the lifeblood of our landscapes.

-In The Path More Travelled, acclaimed geographer and travel writer Nicholas Crane explores the hidden history of this coast-to-coast web, from prehistoric routeways walked by European migrants 12,000 years ago to pilgrim ways and coffin roads, turnpikes, towpaths and city pavements.
+In The Path More Travelled, acclaimed geographer and travel writer Nicholas Crane explores the hidden history of Britain's coast-to-coast web, from prehistoric routeways walked by European migrants 12,000 years ago to pilgrim ways and coffin roads, turnpikes, towpaths and city pavements.
 We discover how land-grabbing Norman barons began the enclosure of our countryside, and how our beloved national parks and long-distance trails emerged from the ashes of two world wars.

 Along the way, Crane takes the reader on some of his most memorable walks: along the Hadrian's Wall Path, into the icy Cairngorms and to the banks of the Severn where he discovers footprints from over 7,000 years ago.
-The Path More Travelled is a passionate ode to walking, and a call to rediscover and protect the lifeblood of our landscapes.
+The Path More Travelled is a passionate ode to walking - and a call to rediscover and protect the lifeblood of our landscapes.

 Nicholas Crane is an author, geographer and the recipient of numerous awards, most recently the 2024 Stanfords Award for Outstanding Contribution to Travel Writing.
 Crane was born in seaside Hastings, grew up in rural Norfolk and learned winter mountaineering in snowy Scotland.
 Between 2015 and 2018, he was president of the Royal Geographical Society.
 He is also known for his television work as lead presenter on the BAFTA-winning series COAST, among several others.
 He has written more than ten books, including The Making of the British Landscape.